spencerkingman/spenking-music/_posts/2000-01-01-hand-against-the-wind.md

 <div style="height: 1rem;"></div>

 What do I have to lose
-In a window this shot through
+In a window this shot through?
 Anything good that moves
 Hand against the wind